elcuervo/smoking/README.md

 https://raw.github.com/elcuervo/smoking/master/lib/smoking.js
 ```

-## Mocking
+## Stubbing

-The idea is to provide simple mocking to normal objects, no API, no
+The idea is to provide simple mocking and stubbing to normal objects, no API, no
 dependencies.

 ### Example